nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 -   Fraud detection.
 Fraud detection is possible using enormous data and searching for strange patterns.

-Besides fraud detection machine learning can also applied for IT security detections since intrusion detection systems and virus scanners are more and more shipped with self learning algorithms.
+Besides fraud detection machine learning can also be applied for IT security detections since intrusion detection systems and virus scanners are more and more shipped with self learning algorithms.
 Also Complex financial fraud schemes can be easily detected using predictive machine